maitreverge/ft_transcendence/ultimate_project/user/FLO_NOTES.md

 Container `users` with an admin makes the build crash
 - Need to fix ngninx with healchecks

+IMPORTANT :
+When in a multi DB environment, migrations applies to the default, we need to specify which migration we need to make

 --------------------------------------------------------------------------------
 TOUDOU LIST
 --------------------------------------------------------------------------------